cujarrett/learning-go/README.md

 Go is common in many [Cloud Native](https://www.cncf.io/) solutions such as Kubernetes, Terraform, Prometheus, and many more.
 It was the tenth most popular language in 2019 on GitHub

+## Things I like
+- Straight forward in most situations, almost boring which is a good thing
+- Types in Go feel simple :+1:
+- Short hand variables option (`foo := "bar"` instead of `var foo string = "bar"`)
+- Go's compiler checking import references on save
+- The UX provided by Microsoft's [VS Code go plugin](https://github.com/microsoft/vscode-go) is pretty great

+## Things I'm not a huge fan of
+- It's really opinionated
+- Go's convention of using single letter variables feels bad
+- Mandated formatting choices such as tabs for indents because it's [the Go "way"](https://github.com/golang/go/issues/16256#issuecomment-230173434).
+[Go reasons these benefits for this choice](https://golang.org/doc/effective_go.html#formatting).
+[This Chrome plugin](https://github.com/sindresorhus/tab-size-on-github) by the amazing [@sindresorhus](https://github.com/sindresorhus) helps my happiness with readable code.
+- Go's [struct](#structs) allowed construction of using ordered values feels prone to mistakes in the future when the order of the struct changes.
+I'm glad they offer a named attribute option.

 ## Learning Problems Completed
-- [cards](./cards) - A simple app that builds a deck of playing cards with functions for deal, shuffle, print, etc.
+- [cards](./cards) - A simple app that builds a deck of playing cards with functions for deal, shuffle, print, etc
-- [even-and-odds](./even-and-odds/main.go) - A simple kata to parse a collection of numbers and print if they are even or odd.
+- [even-and-odds](./even-and-odds/main.go) - A simple app to parse a collection of numbers and print if they are even or odd
-- [structs](./structs/main.go) - A simple bit of code to show the use of structs, pointers, and memory addresses.
+- [structs](./structs/main.go) - A simple app to show the use of structs, pointers, and memory addresses
+- [maps](./maps/main.go) - A simple app showing of the basics of Go maps
+- [interfaces](./interfaces/main.go) - A simple app showing of basics of Go interfaces
+- [http](./http/main.go) - A simple app to hit google.com and write out the contents of the html to the console
+- [shapes](./shapes/main.go) - A simple app to demonstrate multiple shapes implementing area differently and the interface they respect
+- [print-file](./print-file/) - A simple app to read a file specified from the command line and print out the contents on the console

 ## Take Aways